akionsight/Face_Detector_101/README.md

 so if green is `(0, 255, 0` in RGB
 so green in BGR in `(255, 0, 0)`

-#### line thickness
-the line_thickness changes the thickenss of the lines of rectangle around the face. the default value is 2

-#### cascade
-the cascade or haarcascade can be changed. to view the list of all harcascades for ears, nose etc click <a href="https://github.com/opencv/opencv/tree/master/data/haarcascades" target="_blank">here</a> and download the required cascade, you can also create you own cascade and use it here

-thanks for reading. please tell if you made something with it I would be very happy 😊
+thanks for reading. please communicate if you made something with it, I would be very happy 😊